AmanoTeam/obggcc/README.md

 - Adds `/usr/include ` to the list of include directories
 - Adds `/usr/local/lib64`, `/usr/local/lib`, `/lib64`, `/lib`, `/usr/lib64`, and `/usr/lib` to the list of library directories

-Note that, despite explicitly adding directories of the host machine to the compiler invocation, any program you compile will still use headers and libraries of the cross-compiler's GLIBC.
+Note that, despite explicitly adding directories of the host machine to the compiler invocation, any program you compile will still link against the cross-compiler's glibc.
 That's due to the fact that the directories of the cross-compiler's system root are checked first before the directories of your host machine's system root.
 Only when the compiler can't find a specific header or library in the cross-compiler's system root does it search for it in your machine's system root.
 This way, we can build portable programs while still linking against third-party libraries from the host machine.

 Keep in mind that `OBGGCC_SYSTEM_LIBRARIES` is only useful when you are cross-compiling software to a target that matches the one of your host machine (e.g., your host machine is an `x86_64-linux-gnu` system, and you are cross-compiling software targeting an `x86_64-linux-gnu` system as well), as you can't link binaries with mismatching ABIs: